 - Camber refers to the tyre’s inward or outward angle when observed from the front.
-Too much outward or inward tilt, also known as positive or negative camber, shows an incorrect alignment that must be corrected.
-Camber misalignment can also be caused by worn bearings, ball joints, or wheel suspension components.
+Too much outward or inward tilt, also known as positive or negative camber, shows an incorrect alignment that must be correct.
+Camber misalignment is happen because of worn bearings, ball joints, or wheel suspension components.

 - Toe alignment refers to how much inside, or outward your tyres turn when observed above.
 Consider your own feet to illustrate this.
 If your toes point inside, you get toe-in alignment; conversely, if they point outward, you have toe-out alignment.

 - The caster angle of your vehicle contributes to the balance of steering, stability, and cornering.
-Positive caster causes the steering axis to lean toward the driver, and a negative caster angle indicates that the steering axis is angled away from the front of the vehicle.
+A positive caster makes the steering axis lean toward the driver, and a negative caster angle indicates that the steering axis is angled away from the front of the vehicle.

 Wheel balancing is critical for safety, smooth driving, tyre wear, and stability, enabling the tyres to spin freely.
 In contrast to wheel alignment, Tyre balancing refers to the process of compensating for any load imbalances in the wheel/tyre combination.
-It is frequently performed together with wheel alignment.
+It executes together with wheel alignment.

 When balancing your wheels, always balance them away from the vehicle, as the current wheel balancer does both static and dynamic balance simultaneously.
 If your steering is out of balance, balance all four wheels, front and back, and unbalanced rear wheels are frequently noticed through the steering.